opensource-observer/insights/README.md

 ### Community

 The community folder contains datasets and notebook templates that may be useful to new contributors.
-These provide sample queries and visualization tools, as well as steps for reproducing analysis that goes into the ecosystem reports
+These provide sample queries and visualization tools, as well as steps for reproducing analysis that goes into the ecosystem reports.
+This is also the home for bounties we host.

 ### Experiments

 The experiments folder contains experimental analysis and insights that are not yet ready for production.
-This is also the home for some of the bounties we've hosted to push exploration of new ideas.

 ### Scripts